 -

 The granddaughter of refugees fleeing the genocide of Jews in Eastern Europe, I am committed to working for a more just, inclusive and compassionate society, and believe in the transformative power of community for healing and growth.
-I have a PhD in Clinical Psychology and have dedicated the past five decades to social justice work with the most vulnerable and marginalized members of my community.
+I have a PhD in Clinical Psychology and have dedicated the past five decades to pro bono social justice work with the most vulnerable and marginalized members of my community.
 In 2017, I co-founded Sanctuary Kitchen, a nonprofit program of CitySeed that partners with refugee and immigrant women to provide employment and culinary training.
 Since 2006, I have served as a volunteer with IRIS - Integrated Refugee and Immigrant Services.
 I bring passion and experience in program management, community engagement, advocacy, curriculum design, training and instruction as well as strength-based and trauma-informed care to my work.
 I am a lifelong learner, and am grateful to be part of the vibrant and diverse New Haven community.

 Rachele Pierro